yaml/yaml-spec/spec/spec.md

 This allows the encoding to be deduced by the pattern of null (**`#x00`**) characters.

-To make it easier to concatenate [streams], byte order marks may appear at the start of any [document].
-However all [documents] in the same [stream] must use the same character encoding.
+Byte order marks may appear at the start of any [document], however all [documents] in the same [stream] must use the same character encoding.

 To allow for [JSON compatibility], byte order marks are also allowed inside [quoted scalars].